ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 Some time ago, we discussed what span structure to create.
 Then we tentatively came to the following option (which does not seem to be fully achievable).

 1. One span per each request in grpc facade.
 For example, a request to create a disk or a task metadata request.
-These spans are normally short (since even if dm schedules a task in response to a request, this task will be executed asynchronously).
+These spans are normally short (since even if DM schedules a task in response to a request, this task will be executed asynchronously).
 The parent span will be the span passed in the grpc metadata of the request.
 2. Each task has a main span.
 All other spans related to this task are in the subtree under this span.
 The span begins when we go to schedule the task and ends when the task is completed or canceled.
 3. Each logical step in the execution of a task should have its own span.
 Example: creating a disk.
-The steps are: going to nbs to create a disk, filling the disk (with a child dataplane task), going to nbs to create a checkpoint on the base disk, going to ydb to put the disk into ready status.
+The steps are: going to Blockstore to create a disk, filling the disk (with a child data-plane task), going to Blockstore to create a checkpoint on the base disk, going to ydb to put the disk into ready status.
-4. There should be spans corresponding to requests to other services (NBS, NFS, DM, S3).
+4. There should be spans corresponding to requests to other services (Blockstore, Filestore, DM, S3).
 Not all requests are considered worthy of a separate span.
 In some cases, it is better to create an event within the current span or not create anything.
 A separate span is only if the request is important (long and/or complex).
 An example: creating an nrd disk checkpoint is an important request.
 5. Policy regarding repetitions of the same actions by other generations of tasks.
 We haven't decided exactly what to do, but there is an idea that we would like to avoid duplicate spans for the same action.
-6. Policy when retrying the same request (for example, in nbs).
+6. Policy when retrying the same request (for example, in Blockstore).
 We haven't decided here either.

 This plan faces some difficulties that need to be considered.